nse4real/nse4real/README.md

-Previously at Shell Global Solutions, where I led the CoatHanger programme -- a migration of core well data (well names, identifiers, and key attributes) from Shell's on-premises Corporate Data Store into the cloud-based Open Subsurface Data Universe (OSDU) platform, across global assets.
+Previously at Shell Global Solutions, where I led the CoatHanger programme -- a migration of core well data (well names, identifiers, and key attributes) from Shell's on-premises Corporate Data Store into the cloud-based Open Subsurface Data Universe (OSDU) platform, across global assets, and owned five workstreams across the programme:

 - **ETL Pipeline Development (Informatica / OSDU)** -- built Informatica Cloud Data Integration (CDI) pipelines to migrate subsurface data from